You’ve likely heard it before: Getting enough vitamin D is critical for good health, but that’s not always easy to do.

 Health Canada sets a lower bar, suggesting 350 mg/day as an adequate intake.
 Even based on this modest figure, up to 65% of us fall short.
 Today, many Canadian adults are getting only 200 mg/day.

 Unlike many nutrients, magnesium is depleted every twelve hours.
 It must be constantly replenished.

-Eating magnesium-rich foods like avocados, almonds, spinach and soy and drinking mineral water is important, but almost everyone can benefit from magnesium supplement like Natural Calm.
+Eating magnesium-rich foods like avocados, almonds, spinach, and soy and drinking mineral water is important, but almost everyone can benefit from magnesium supplements like Natural Calm.

 That’s it for the health advice today!
 I hope there’s a bit of sun peeking over your shoulder, wherever you are.